 Travelling to Innsbruck?
 Trying to figure out where to stay and how long to stay in Innsbruck?
 So were we!
 From hotels to guesthouses there are loads of great places to stay in Innsbruck.
-As for how long to stay: It really depends on the season you visit and what you want to do while in the city!

 We loved our time in Innsbruck even though we visited in a weird month (November).
 We ended up choosing a hotel – Hotel Zach – which was a very short walk from the Old Town but still very much in the heart of the city.
 With a great breakfast included, we really liked it and would recommend it.

 Having said that, there are numerous hotels and other accommodations spread across the Old Town and the green hills of the surrounding areas.
 With well-known accommodations like Stage 12 and Adlers Hotel, it can be tough to decide.
 That’s where we come in.